 Cristofori’s hammer action is a mature and fully functioning action with a rapid and direct touch.
 It already incorporates the principles of the modern piano action, including the intermediate levers, the escapement mechanism, the hammer checks and the dampers.
 The hammer heads consist of hollow paper rolls (whose function anticipates the modern felt hammer) covered with small pieces of leather.
 The case of the Cristofori piano was not yet different from his harpsichords from the same period, though Cristofori used a special case structure for his harpsichords and pianos combining lightness and strength.
 The strings are of brass with diameters close to those of an Italian harpsichord.
 The range of the keyboard is four octaves (C to c3).
 There is an una corda register which is activated by sliding the keyboard by a few millimetres so that only one of the two strings per note sounds.

 Information about the original instruments you can find under the section Research.
 There you can download acticles and other material about the Cristofori pianos.
-Some research results I put into my talks.
-You can download some of them (see Talks).

 Copy (1997) of the Cristofori piano from 1726